 One stop or so difference (fill less than main) is a good general-purpose ratio for color work, but B&W grayscale can benefit from greater contrast than color (maybe up to two stops sometimes, maybe just for men, but it can be too much for color).
 It is your choice, whatever you want to create, but do realize that ratio is a very important lighting tool to be used.
 Beginners seem to start by just setting equal lights on either side of the camera, with the notion that a flat even light (1:1 ratio) is best, and there may be situations it is, but a little ratio really makes a big difference in a portrait.
 It is a fundamental for portraits.

 Note a ratio only has significance on ONE face.
 You do Not want to create a ratio across a group of people, because one person on the end would be closer to the main light then.
 Groups need an attempt to light all of their area evenly.
+Lights on either side, distance helps to even them out, and all aimed more toward center of group.
 Even for couples (a tiny group), a large light slightly more distant can be more even, but if faces are turned toward each other, a ratio likely means the near face gets broad lighting, and the farther one gets narrow lighting.
 The big need is to us to learn to recognize what we see, and then to do what we want to see.
 But larger areas need more even lighting.
-Lights on each side of camera lighting the two sides of an area is NOT a main/fill concept — it is two lights (not necessarily bad if the plan is to evenly light the area).
-But even for a large group, lights near each edge, aimed in toward center, may be very even, but the lens (in the center) sees terrible shadows, shadows of the front row on second row.
+Lights on each side of camera lighting the two sides of an area is NOT a main/fill concept — it is just two lights (not necessarily bad if the plan is to evenly light the area).
+But even for a large group, lights near each edge, aimed in toward center, may be very even, but the lens (in the center) sees terrible shadows, of the front row onto the second row.
 Faces that "can see" the camera" may still be in shadow.
-But a solution is both lights at center near camera, aimed outward (minimize any overlap in the center), which then lights the faces the camera lens sees, which can be of advantage.
+A solution is both lights at center near camera, each aimed outward (minimize any overlap in the center), which then lights the faces the camera lens sees, which can be of advantage.

 TTL: TTL is not suitable for metering background or hair lights, but can work for just Main and Fill.
 Or speedlights work fine everywhere if in Manual flash mode (and mount much easier in umbrellas than softboxes).
 TTL can work for Main and Fill if you can compensate them individually, like with the Nikon Commander, but the Commander requires all lights use the Commander system.
 See more detail about the Nikon Commander system.
 Frankly, with more than a couple of lights (Main/Fill), multiple lights just work better as manual lights all around, much easier to control (with a hand-held flash meter).